2020 Strategic Goals

-- Provide consultation and support to members to support their workforce development implementation efforts and increase participation among companies of all sizes and types.
+- Provide consultation and support to members to support their workforce development implementation efforts and increase participation among member companies.

 - Conduct and expand member forums including the CEWD Communities of Practice, the 2019 Annual Summit, National Forum, NEEN Convenings, and Regional Meetings.

 - Create mutually beneficial alliances with organizations that support and advance CEWD initiatives.